Agency and Media [Mis]Representation

 The Tension Between Democracy and News Values

-The news values of the media are not necessarily democratic nor are they objective.
+Media news values are not necessarily democratic nor are they objective.
 They are mediated and driven by corporate, commercial, political and private interests.
-Consequently, truth, integrity and the principles of democratic freedoms are idealistic casualties, in how the way that news is portrayed to the public.
-The truth only becomes apparent if it can be tied into the commodification of public and commercial interests.
+Consequently, truth, integrity and the principles of democratic freedoms are idealistic casualties, in how the news is portrayed to the public.
+The truth only becomes apparent if it can be tied into wider public and commercial interests.

-What other contemporary examples suggest that the news values of the media may – or may not – be concerned with presenting facts that are in the best interests of the public?
+Identify two contemporary examples that suggest news values is – or is not – in the best interests of the public.

 Race, Class, Gender and Victimhood in the Media